jennneth/leaflet-challenge/README.md

 # Mapping Earthquake Data Using Leaflet

 In this exercise, geoJSON data is read in from the United States Geological Survey (USGS) and plotted on a map of the world.
+Data on tectonic plates is pulled from <https://github.com/fraxen/tectonicplates>.

 The data displayed shows all of the earthquakes, worldwide, that occurred in the past day.
 The data feed is refreshed every minute, so the data is up-to-date with every map refresh.